Rising costs of employing staff in the UK

 The Chancellor referenced upcoming reforms to the UK visa system aimed at supporting skilled global talent, although full details have not yet been released.
 A formal consultation is expected shortly, and international employers should monitor updates closely.

 Exporting to UK consumers?
-New rules for small consignments
+New rules for low-value consignments

-The Budget confirmed the removal of the customs-free £135 threshold for low-value parcels imported into the UK.
-This aligns the UK with global trends:
+The Budget confirmed the removal of the customs-free £135 threshold for low-value parcels imported into the UK from March 2029 at the latest.

-Businesses sending parcels directly to UK consumers will need to prepare for additional customs duty charges and increased administrative requirements.
+Businesses sending parcels directly to UK consumers will need to prepare for additional customs duty charges and increased administrative requirements when this comes into place.

 Listing in the UK?
 New relief introduced